Coronavirus Update #22

 Alert Level 2 from 14 May

-In Alert Level 2, a lot of normal life will resume, with some minor adjustments.
-Most businesses will start functioning, and educational institutions will open.
+In Alert Level 2, a lot of normal life resumed, with some minor adjustments.
+Most businesses have started functioning, and educational institutions are open.
 However, as we gain more freedom, we should not forget that COVID-19 is still a risk.
 To keep New Zealand safe and to reduce the risk of transmission, the Government will require the following stay in place at Alert Level 2:

 - Maintain physical distancing – 2m away from strangers, 1m away from those in a workplace or classroom.

-- Socialising may occur but only in small, controlled gatherings of up to 10 people (including those in already in a household).
+- Socialising may occur but gatherings should have a maximum of 100 people (including those in already in a household).
 Distancing should continue.

 - Businesses needs to ensure physical distancing, hygiene standards and tracing systems are in place.